Gabriel-p/photpy/docs/source/stand_phot.rst

 .. note::
-  If you have more than one exposure per filter for your standard frame, at this point you need to select only one.
+  If you have more than one exposure per filter for your standard frame, at this point **you need to select only one**.
 An ideal frame should allow the detection of all the standard stars in it.
 This means no over-exposed saturated stars, and no under-exposed undetectable stars.

 The ``id_standard`` script allows the automatic identification of standard stars in your observed frame, requiring minimal information.